wkei/jlpt-vocab-api/README.md

 # jlpt-vocab-graphql

-A GraphQL server for JLPT Vocabulary
+A GraphQL server for JLPT Vocabulary from N5 to N1